1 / 9

 Care Guide

-Plant rhizomes in autumn in full sun in sharply drained, alkaline, gritty soil with a pH of 7.0–8.5.
-Position the rhizome horizontally at the soil surface.
+Plant rhizomes in autumn in full sun in sharply drained alkaline gritty soil at pH 7.0–8.5.
+Position each rhizome horizontally at the soil surface — burying the rhizome causes rot.
 In the Pacific Northwest, grow in a raised bulb frame or alpine house with a removable rain cover to ensure complete dryness from June through September.
-Water moderately from October through May to simulate the wet-winter, dry-summer cycle of the native habitat.
-No fertilisation is needed — lean soil promotes health.
-Protect from excessive winter wet; sharp drainage is essential.
-A specialist plant requiring controlled conditions outside its native range.Pruning
+Water moderately from October through May to simulate the wet-winter dry-summer cycle of the native habitat.
+No fertilization is needed — lean soil promotes plant health, while richer soil promotes rot.
+Sharp drainage in the planting medium reduces winter rot risk — a 50:50 grit-to-soil mix or higher grit ratio works in continually wet maritime climates.
+The species is a specialist plant requiring controlled conditions outside the native range and runs difficult to maintain long-term in open garden beds in temperate North American climates.Pruning

-Remove the spent flower stem at the base after bloom.
-Allow foliage to yellow and die back naturally by June.
-Do not cut green foliage.
-During summer dormancy, the rhizome should remain dry and undisturbed.Pruning Schedule
+Remove the spent flower stem at the base after bloom finishes.
+Allow foliage to yellow and die back naturally by June; do not cut green foliage during the active growth period.
+During summer dormancy from June through September, the rhizome should remain dry and undisturbed at or near the soil surface.Pruning Schedule

 J